Euro zone savers, outside Greece, keep cash in bank

 Many well-off investors are moving their money into German bonds or Swiss francs.

-But less well-off savers in countries like Spain, Portugal -- and even Italy -- seem content to keep their money in the bank for the moment, bolstered in part by deposit protection schemes that give government guarantees for up to 100,000 euros ($136,000) of savings.
+But less well-off savers in countries like Spain, Portugal -- and even Italy -- seem content to keep their money in the bank for the moment, bolstered in part by deposit protection schemes that give government guarantees for up to 100,000 euros (85,373.51 pounds) of savings.

 Lack of options seem to be paralysing others.